-A strategy profile in a repeated game has bounded recall L if play under the profile after two distinct histories that agree in the last Lperiods is equal.
+A strategy profile in a repeated game has bounded recall L if play under the profile after two distinct histories that agree in the last L periods is equal.
 Mailath and Morris (2002, 2006) proved that any strict equilibrium in bounded-recall strategies of a game with full support public monitoring is robust to all perturbations of the monitoring structure towards private monitoring (the case of almost-public monitoring), while strict equilibria in unbounded-recall strategies are typically not robust.

-We prove that the perfect-monitoring folk theorem continues to hold when attention is restricted to strategies with bounded recall and the equilibrium is essentially required to be strict.
-The general result uses calendar time in an integral way in the construction of the strategy profile.
-If the players' action spaces are sufficiently rich, then the strategy profile can be chosen to be independent of calendar time.
-Either result can then be used to prove a folk theorem for repeated games with almost-perfect almost-public monitoring.
+We prove the perfect-monitoring folk theorem continues to hold when attention is restricted to strategies with bounded recall and the equilibrium is essentially required to be strict.
+As a consequence, the perfect monitoring folk theorem is shown to be behaviorally robust under almost-perfect almost-public monitoring.
+That is, the same specification of behavior continues to be an equilibrium when the monitoring is perturbed from perfect to highly-correlated private.

 Key Words: Repeated games, bounded recall strategies, folk theorem, imperfect monitoring.
 JEL codes: C72, C73.

-^{}We thank the National Science Foundation, grants #SES-0648780 (Mailath) and #SES-0453061 (Olszewski), for financial support.
+\We thank the National Science Foundation, grants #SES-0648780 (Mailath) and #SES-0453061 (Olszewski), for financial support.
 The first draft of this paper was written in spring 2007 while the first author was on the faculty at and the second author was visiting Yale University.
 Both thank the Cowles Foundation and the Department of Economics at Yale University for their hospitality.
-We thank Hamid Sabourian for an extremely useful conversation and for sharing Barlo, Carmona, and Sabourian (2008) with us.
+We thank the audience at the Conference in Honor of John Nash's $80^{\rm th}$ Birthday for helpful comments, and Hamid Sabourian for an extremely useful conversation.

-[†]University of Pennsylvania, gmailath@econ.upenn.edu
+&lt;sup>†University of Pennsylvania, gmailath@econ.upenn.edu

-$^{^{\}ddagger}$ Northwestern University, wo@northwestern.edu
+&lt;sup>‡Northwestern University, wo@northwestern.edu